- Founded 170 years ago, Western Union is the world's largest money transfer service.

 Pros and cons

-- The company been around a long time.
-WU has been in operation for 170 years, and its name is almost synonymous with 'money transfer'.
-It has been used by millions of people around the world for years, and has built up a reputation for being trustworthy.
+- The company has been around for a long time.
+WU has been operating for 170 years, and its name is almost synonymous with 'money transfer'.
+However, it has been used by millions of people worldwide for years and has built up a reputation for being trustworthy.

-- Large, well-established network.
+- Extensive, well-established network.
 It's the world's largest money transfer network.
-This means WU is extremely accessible and is available in most countries.
+This means WU is highly accessible and is available in most countries.

 - Plenty of branches and agents in Australia.
 If you prefer to make your transfer using an over-the-counter service rather than online, you won't have much difficulty finding a local agency at Australia Post, currency exchange services or even a newsagent in some cases.

-- Operations regulated by ASIC, and by FinCEN in the US, making it safer to use.
+- Operations are regulated by ASIC and FinCEN in the US, making them safer to use.

 - 24/7 customer service.
 Any disputes or issues can be quickly resolved thanks to the readily available customer service.

 - Exchange rates include a profit margin.
 Typically, the exchange rate won't benefit the sender because it is less favourable than the mid-market rate.